Dynamic OG image generation for blog SPAs

 3. Inject Meta Tags via Router Hooks (Hydration-Safe)

 Client-side navigation must update <head> metadata without triggering hydration mismatches.
-Use framework-specific meta hooks (e.g., useHead in Vue/Nuxt, react-helmet or next/head in React) and defer updates until the route transition resolves.
+Use framework-specific meta hooks (e.g., useHead in Vue/Nuxt, react-helmet-async or next/head in React) and defer updates until the route transition resolves.
 The initial SSR payload must contain a valid default og:image that matches the client’s first render state.

 Crawl/Index Impact: Synchronizing SSR defaults with client updates prevents metadata race conditions during hydration.
 Integrating this with broader Dynamic Metadata and Structured Data Management workflows ensures JSON-LD, canonical URLs, and OG tags update atomically, maintaining crawler trust and preventing structured data validation errors.